 If you’re using a DIY option such as foam, your skirting may also blow away if it’s not held securely.

-As discussed, AirSkirts’ inflatable skirting uses pressure to hold it in place,
+- AirSkirts’ inflatable skirting uses pressure to hold it in place,

 For DIY skirting, many people use a lock and fastener.
 This is an effective option.
 Others use weighty objects to hold down the bottom of the skirting.

 A skirt creates a barrier between your RV’s underbelly and the warm air outside it.
 This helps to keep the temperature inside cool.

 It also saves you money by lowering your expenditure on temperature control and protecting your RV from damage.